 To start, bread and butter, of course.
 The real winner here is the house made aioli spread, which is soft and creamy, and comes with some cayenne kick.
 Thinking about skipping the bread here to “save space” for your entrees?
 Forget it.
 This bread and butter combination is to be embraced and enjoyed.

-Four of my closest friends joined me for a belated birthday dinner and we all decided on the A Tasting of the Classics tasting menu.
+We all decided on the A Tasting of the Classics tasting menu.
 This is a six course meal that features some of Alan Wong’s most notable dishes.
 To start, we had the Soup And Sandwich, which featured chilled vine ripened Hamakua Springs tomato soup, and a grilled mozzarella cheese sandwich stuffed with foie gras and kalua pig.
 I should note that the second course comes plated with the Soup and Sandwich.
 On this night, we had the seafood cake, featuring lobster and crab.
 Normally, though, this tasting menu will come with the chopped ahi sashimi and avocado salsa stack.

 I’ve had the opportunity to experience this tasting menu twice now, and the Soup and Sandwich is always a delight.
 There’s something to be said about mixing something so innately childish as a grilled cheese sandwich with something as sophisticated as foie gras.
 Throw in some kalua pig and you’ve got a mouthwatering hit.
 This “grilled cheese sandwich” is begging to be featured on the menu of some trendy food truck on the streets of New York City.